-Pacific National proposed Aurizon Network's UT5 DAAU be amended so that all supply chain participants be provided with the opportunity to be involved in the development of the scope, constitution and governance arrangements that will apply to the Independent Expert during the term of the UT5 DAAU.61 We are not convinced that Aurizon Network's proposal must be amended so that all supply chain participants are involved in the setting up of the Independent Expert's appointment.
+Pacific National proposed Aurizon Network's UT5 DAAU be amended so that all supply chain participants be provided with the opportunity to be involved in the development of the scope, constitution and governance arrangements that will apply to the Independent Expert during the term of the UT5 DAAU.63

-We consider Aurizon Network's proposal contains sufficient safeguards for the governance arrangements that will ultimately apply to the Independent Expert.
+We consider Aurizon Network's proposal contains appropriate safeguards for the governance arrangements that will ultimately apply to the Independent Expert.
 For example, Aurizon Network's proposal includes general requirements for the Independent Expert in respect of conflicts of interest, including a continuing duty on the Independent Expert to disclose to the QCA any circumstances that might be considered to adversely affect the Independent Expert's ability to act independently and impartially.
-Stakeholders also have the ability to notify the QCA
+Stakeholders also have the ability to notify the QCA of any such circumstances they believe exist, which enables the QCA to investigate the matter and potentially terminate the appointment of the Independent Expert (cl.
+7A.3.3(e)).
+Further, there is also a requirement for the Independent Expert to manage confidential information that

-57 Following this review, Aurizon Network and a special majority of end users may agree, or the QCA may, in its absolute discretion, terminate the engagement of the Independent Expert (see cl.
-7A.3.3 of the Revised UT5 DAAU.
+59 Following this review, Aurizon Network and a special majority of end users may agree, or the QCA may, in its absolute discretion, terminate the engagement of the Independent Expert (see cl.
+7A.3.3 of the Revised UT5